Zubi-io/Project-Ideas/.github/ISSUE_TEMPLATE/project-proposal-template.md

----

-Name: ''
-About: ''
-Labels: ''
-Assignees: ''

----

 ### Project Title*
-_Write a Project title for your project in less than 50 characters_
+_Write a Project title for your project in less than 15 characters_

 ### Project Description*
 _Briefly describe the project's workflow and which problem statement you are addressing to._